greenhas/hugo-website/content/about.md

 Two months later, I began my appointment at the University of Kentucky's [School of Information Science](http://ci.uky.edu/sis/), which both completes the circle and provides exciting new opportunities to branch out.
 Being at UK means getting to come back home to continue the research and teaching that I've been so passionate about; it also means new opportunities to work with researchers from fields that are new to me (like information science and instructional communication) and add new perspectives to my work.
 This is a perfect place for my career to develop and grow!

-# About Me

-You can learn more about my work on my [CV](https://spencergreenhalgh.com/cv/).

-# About This Website